deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

     It takes up to one minute after a VM is running to detect the network and set the proxy settings.

 ## Images
 We provide some preconfigured Cloud images on top of the Ubuntu LTS releases (16.04 and 18.04).
-This images are patched to set the proxy settings if an  cebitec network is detected.
+This images are patched to set the proxy settings (when connected to our internal network) and uses our apt mirror (when running on cloud site Bielefeld).
 These image run without any further modifications on other cloud sites aswell.

+### Ubuntu apt mirror
+We run an apt mirror for Ubuntu LTS releases (16.04 and 18.04) to speed up package download.
+The mirror is available at http[s]://apt-cache.bi.denbi.de:9999 from Bielefeld cloud site only.

 ## Object storage
 The storage backend used by Bielefeld cloud site is powered by [Ceph](https://www.ceph.com).
 The Object storage endpoint provides API access via SWIFT and S3.
 The latter should be preferred due to better performance.